hip89/My_ban_script.sh/README.md

 - Application uses the Multi Address api of the popular crypto wallet [Blockchain](https://www.blockchain.com).
 Blockchain multi address api gives the list of BTC transaction for the given wallet address.
 See the API [documentation](https://www.blockchain.com/api/blockchain_api).
 - You can replace the address to retrieve.
-- The dashboard activity shows the number of transaction, available balance
+- The dashboard activity shows the number of transaction, available balance, total sent/received amount in BTC and list of each transactions (amount in Satoshi).

+## How